 Thank you for joining me for another edition of X’s vs O’s.
 I received several nice comments on my last article.
 I do read all the comments, and I’ll do a better job of responding to your comments moving forward.

 This has been a rough stretch for the Ducks, but there are bright spots in these losses.
-Troy Dye, a naturally gifted pass rushing linebacker with a killer instinct, is certainly one such beacon of light, as highlighted in the play above.
+As highlighted in the play above, Troy Dye, a naturally gifted pass rusher, is certainly one such beacon of light.

 Top Photo from Video